Calibration of 122 SensL MicroFJ-60035 SiPMs and the reduction of optical crosstalk due to coupled light guides: Method

 A similar study on dark count spectra has been published by FACT~\cite{Biland_2014}, which uses the same data acquisition system and software as described in~\cite{Anderhub_2013}.
 Therefore, the same algorithm to extract the pulses from the recorded data was adopted.
 As it is explained in detail there, the approach is described here only briefly for completeness.

 In the first stage, a baseline is determined and subtracted for each channel individually.
-As some channels suffer from periodic electronic noise, a sliding average with an adapted length of 10 samples is applied.
+As some channels suffer from periodic electronic noise, a sliding average with an adapted length of 10 samples, which corresponds to \SI{5}{\nano\second}, is applied.
 The resulting trace is scanned for a threshold crossing of \SI{5}{\mV} between two consecutive samples.
 Then, a local maximum is searched between 5 and 35~samples after the threshold crossing.
 The arrival time is defined by the last sample within the 30~samples before the local maximum with an amplitude that does not fall \SI{50}{\percent} of the maximum value.
-Integrating the raw signal over 30~samples after the arrival time yields the extracted signal.
-In addition to the original algorithm, the first turning point before the leading edge is determined and subtracted as baseline from the raw signal before integration.
-This leads to less noise on the single-p.\ e.\ pulses.
-An artificial dead time comparable to the total pulse length of \SI{100}{\nano\second} skips the falling edge of detected pulses.
-Since the pulse extraction algorithm is designed to identify SiPM-like pulses, the extraction of the significantly shorter noise pulses is highly suppressed and no clear pedestal-peak in the spectrum expected.\\
+Integrating the raw signal for \SI{15}{\nano\second} (30~samples) starting at the arrival time yields the integrated charge.
+In addition to the original algorithm, the first turning point before the leading edge, i.\ e.\ the first sample with a larger amplitude than the preceding sample, is determined and subtracted as baseline from the raw signal before integration.
+An artificial dead time comparable to the total pulse length of \SI{100}{\nano\second} is introduced in the algorithm to skip the falling edge of detected pulses.
+Since the pulse extraction algorithm is designed to identify SiPM-like pulses, misidentification of electronics noise and the corresponding pedestal-peak in the spectrum are highly suppressed.

 Since the signals of three pixels in each camera are additionally split to provide an additional calibration output, their measured signal is attenuated by~\SI{18}{\percent} compared to the other 61~pixels.